Astaxanthin: 4 Health Benefits Of This Healthy Aging Antioxidant

 You probably remember your mom telling you to eat your carrots for better vision.
 And it turns out, she was right.
 Carotenoids, and astaxanthin, in particular, are known for their role in eye health.
 Astaxanthin supplementation can help eyes recover from extended screen time and maintain healthy visual function.

 OK, but where do you even get astaxanthin?

 The easiest way to get astaxanthin?
-You can find it in supplements on its own or paired with other skin superstars like collagen and DHA or in krill oil.
+You can find it in supplements on its own or paired with other skin superstars like collagen, NR, DHA or in krill oil.
 Look for supplements from H. pluvialis algae extract, as it is the most bioavailable form.
 Research suggests you should aim for at least 3 mg of astaxanthin per day to reap the benefits for skin.

 Which foods have astaxanthin?

 If you want to up your dietary astaxanthin consumption, look to sockeye salmon.
-Found naturally in algae and red-hued seafoods, salmon has the highest concentration of this super-antioxidant with up to 38 mg/kg in wild-caught varieties.
+Because astaxanthin is found naturally in algae and red-hued seafoods, salmon has the highest concentration of this super-antioxidant with up to 38 mg/kg in wild-caught varieties.